-The System calculated the District with FTES growth for 2018/2019.
+The System calculated the District with FTES decline for fiscal year 2019-2020 of 39 FTES in comparison to fiscal year 2018-2019.
 Regular non-operating factors such as deferred pension contribution adjustments for compliance with the Governmental Accounting Standards Board (GASB) led to a decrease in the District's assets.
 GASB Statement No. 68 addresses accounting and financial reporting for pensions, specifically, those provided to the employees of state and local governmental employers through pension plans that are administered through irrevocable trusts.
-Restricted Net Position increasing due to grant project related deferred revenue being utilized along with the ongoing adjustment of the District's financials to reflect the pension liability defined by GASB 68.
-The ongoing long-term campus improvements funded by the 2004 Measure A funding is evident in the increase in Invested in Capital Assets, net of debt.
-The District did not incur any additional debt related to the long-term campus improvement construction occurring across campus in 2018/2019.
+Restricted Net Assets increased due to grant project related deferred revenues being utilized from previous fiscal year and the origination of a \$10 Million Certificate of Participation to fund the completion of the student center project in a timely manner.
+The ongoing long-term campus improvements funded by the 2004 Measure A funding is evident in Invested in Capital Assets, net of debt.